 Pro-rating of Expenses: If the program receives funding from several sources, only those telephone expenses solely related to the that portion of the activity which is funded out of the Subrecipient's CDBG grant are reimbursable.
-All such costs must be specifically identified to the City's satisfaction via a Cost Allocation Plan.
+All such costs must be specifically identified to the satisfaction of HHS via a Cost Allocation Plan.